 Deploying physical heating is a viable option in making your basement warmer.
 However, it requires structural improvements in your basement to support the heating systems.
 There are other methods available that you can use for the same purpose.
 However, they will prove costly to deploy and maintain.

 This is arguably the best method for heating your basement quickly.
-A floor heating system is designed to heat not only the floor but also furniture and equipment in the room.
+A floor heating system is designed to heat not only the floor but also the furniture and equipment in the room.
 The heat then rises from these surfaces to the air in the place.
 Another advantage is that you can regulate their heating levels to suit your needs.
 With a steady electricity supply, these appliances can make your basement warm and comfortable.

 Cold air falls, and warm air rises.
 In this case, basements tend to be chilly while the rest of the house tends to stay warm.
 The trick is to ensure warm air circulates in the entire home, including the basement.
 By doing this, you can make use of the heating systems installed in the living area, instead of installing an additional heating solution in the basement.